ePA Explained: NCPDP SCRIPT & Surescripts Prior Authorization

 However, achieving these benefits at scale remains a work in progress.
 Surveys and studies underscore that provider burden has not yet dropped, because about half of PAs are still handled outside of ePA ([14]) ([13]).
 The provider’s experience continues to depend on payer readiness and workflow design.
 Multiple perspectives (providers, PBMs, standards groups) agree that continued refinement is needed – for example, standardizing PA criteria, pre-populating data, and extending ePA to medical-benefit PAs ([44]) .

-Looking ahead, the trajectory is clear: regulators and industry are aligning on interoperability.
-By 2026–2028, electronic PA is expected to be the norm for Medicare Part D (and de facto for commercial markets) under updated SCRIPT and FHIR standards ([16]) ([17]).
+Looking ahead, the trajectory is no longer aspirational – it is being actively enforced.
+With CMS-0057-F operational since January 2026, FHIR API mandates arriving in January 2027, and SCRIPT v2023011 required by January 2028, electronic PA is rapidly becoming the norm across Medicare, Medicaid, and commercial markets ([18]) ([17]).
+AI-powered automation promises to further reduce human involvement in straightforward PA decisions, though physician concerns about AI-driven denials will require careful oversight.
 If Surescripts and other stakeholders succeed in fully embedding ePA into the prescribing workflow, the administrative savings could be enormous.
 This would not only improve efficiency but also benefit patient care by getting therapies started faster.
-In the words of Surescripts’ leadership, the new ePA processes are a “seamless exchange of data” that give clinicians “the right information at the right time” ([49]).
+In the words of Surescripts’ leadership, the new ePA processes are a “seamless exchange of data” that give clinicians “the right information at the right time” ([60]).

 In conclusion, ePA using NCPDP SCRIPT is a promising solution to the “prior authorization problem” but one that hinges on widespread adoption and integration.
 The research and case studies to date document both successes and ongoing challenges.
 As Surescripts continues to roll out upgrades (e.g. to SCRIPT v2023011) and as laws mandate standardized PA transactions, the health care system is poised to move past the era of fax-form PAs.
 Vigilant monitoring of outcomes, feedback loops for improvement, and sustained collaboration among providers, payers, and HIT vendors will be essential to fully realize the efficiency and patient-safety goals of electronic prior authorization ([16]) ([48]).